 Few species have been recorded as having toothfish as a large part of their diet.
-However, some known toothfish predators are:
+Some known toothfish predators include:

-- Black browed albatross (Diomedea melanophrys) which forage for juveniles around Îles Kerguelen
+- black browed albatross that forage for juveniles around Îles Kerguelen

-- Southern elephant seals (Mirounga leonina) and Antarctic seals (Arctocephalus gazella) at Heard Island that occasionally eat toothfish
+- southern elephant seals and Antarctic seals at Heard Island that occasionally eat toothfish

-- Some sperm whales (Physeter macrocephalus) captured near Antarctica during the 1970’s that had large toothfish in their stomachs
+- some sperm whales captured near Antarctica during the 1970’s that had large toothfish in their stomachs

-- Killer whales (Orcinus orca) that have been filmed eating toothfish when they are caught on longlines around Île Crozet.
+- killer whales that have been filmed eating toothfish when they are caught on longlines around Île Crozet.

-Toothfish are often regarded as the most important Antarctic fish, due to the extent of their commercial exploitation.
-Commercial fisheries catch these fish by trawling, the setting of longlines, and the use of baited pots.
-Careful regulation and monitoring of commercial fisheries and significant enforcement activities by countries such as Australia and France has seen illegal, unreported and unregulated (IUU) fishing for toothfish fall to near-zero levels in waters under national jurisdiction; elsewhere in the CCAMLR Area IUU fishing still persists.
+Careful regulation, monitoring and significant enforcement activities by countries such as Australia and France have seen illegal, unreported and unregulated (IUU) fishing for toothfish fall to near-zero levels in waters under national jurisdiction.
+Elsewhere in the CCAMLR Area, IUU fishing still persists.